 Forming the Team

 Including the right people on a process improvement team is critical to a successful improvement effort.
 Teams vary in size and composition.
 Each organization builds teams to suit its own needs.

 The aim should be time-specific and measurable; it should also define the specific population of patients or other system that will be affected.

 Teams use quantitative measures to determine if a specific change actually leads to an improvement.

-Ideas for change may come from the insights of those who work in the system, from change concepts or other creative thinking techniques, or by borrowing from the experience of others who have successfully improved.
+Ideas for change may come from those who work in the system or from the experience of others who have successfully improved.

 The Plan-Do-Study-Act (PDSA) cycle is shorthand for testing a change in the real work setting — by planning it, trying it, observing the results, and acting on what is learned.
 This is the scientific method adapted for action-oriented learning.

 After testing a change on a small scale, learning from each test, and refining the change through several PDSA cycles, the team may implement the change on a broader scale — for example, for an entire pilot population or on an entire unit.